Choose Your Country

 It was to be several years before any of the wonderful characters from her books were to be produced in ceramic form.
 Sadly by this time however she had died.

 Below are a few Beatrix Potter Figurine Facts

-Explore the Site to Find many more Interesting Facts:
+Explore Our Blog to Find many more Interesting Facts:

 Below is a selection of

 Deals for Beatrix Potter Figurines on Ebay

 Click on an item below with No obligation to buy: